peeldao/proposals/proposals/2022_05_31_aeolian-payout-reduction.md

 - I frequently provide support to our users in the JB Discord.
 - I'm actively involved in Juicebox DAO governance, providing feedback on most proposals and creating a number of proposals (some Peel-related).

 ### Compensation

-I believe this role is worth
+I believe this role is worth roughly ~US$300,000 + equity + benefits, based on SF salary data (I can provide this data upon request).

+At a rate of US$4000/week, my salary would be equivalent to US$208,000 + JBX reserved tokens.
+I believe I am taking a meaningful pay cut to work on JB.